astralfrontier/creative-universe/content/compleat-villain/characters/archive.md

 tags = ["Masks Character", "Nova Playbook"]

 [extra]
+pullquote = """
+I tore apart the observatory's equipment to build a device, just so I could explain what I was talking about.
+"""
 +++

 Lewis Carter's visit to an experimental observatory ended when he was struck by a cosmic beam that encoded a dying civilization's collective wisdom.
 Now he's got all this knowledge and all this power, and it's threatening to burn its way out of his skull - unless he does something with it...